-If Complainant disagrees with the Superintendent's or DIA's designee's determination, Complainant may, within 5 business days of receipt of the written findings, submit a request in writing to the Chair of the Governance Board to review the Superintendent's or his/her designee's decision.
-The Governance Board or its designee shall, within ten business days of receiving a written request, review the Superintendent's or DIA's designee's determinations.
+If Complainant disagrees with the Superintendent's or designee's determination, Complainant may, within 5 business days of receipt of the written findings, submit a request in writing to the Chair of the Board to review the Superintendent's or his/her designee's decision.
+The Board or its designee shall, within ten business days of receiving a written request, review the Superintendent's designee's determinations.
 Confidential student or personnel matters shall not be subject to review.

 SECTION 7.
-Appeal of Board of Directors' Decision
+Appeal of Board Decision

-If Complainant disagrees with the Governance Board's decision, Complainant may submit a request in writing to the State Charter School Commission to review the Governance Board's decision.
+If Complainant disagrees with the Board decision, Complainant may submit a request in writing to the State Charter School Commission to review the Board decision.
 The State Charter School Commission shall take appropriate remedial measures.
 Confidential student or personnel matters shall not be subject to review.